Rushika08/Python-Task-Manager-project/README.md

 To use the Task Manager, follow these steps:

-1.Run the 'project.py' file.
+1. Run the 'project.py' file.
-2.Choose from the available options in the menu to perform different operations.
+2. Choose from the available options in the menu to perform different operations.
-3.Input the required details such as task name, description, due date, and task index when prompted.
+3. Input the required details such as task name, description, due date, and task index when prompted.

 ## Dependencies